x1ren/The-Lair/docs/Villains_Stats_and_Skills/MaamTulin.md

-## Ma’am Tulin — The Architect of Structures
+## Ma’am Tulin — The Keeper of Knowledge
-(Keeper of Data and Discipline)
+(Guardian of Information Management)

 *HP:* 950
 *Logic (Attack Power):* 500